syncfusion/asp.net-core-docs/aspnet-core/ProgressBar/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core ProgressBar control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core ProgressBar control, its elements, and more.
 platform: aspnet-core
 control: ProgressBar
 documentation: ug
 keywords: ejProgressBar, ProgressBar, ProgressBar widget, js ProgressBar
 ---

-# Getting Started
+# Getting Started with ASP.NET Core ProgressBar

 This section briefly describes how to create a Progress Bar control using ASP.NET Core and learn its features.